code-dispenser/ActionSandbox/README.md

 By far the biggest help for me was when i found https://github.com/danielpalme/ReportGenerator that I could use to get the output files from the **TestResults** folder and put them in another root folder in a format that Coveralls.io would understand.
 What was even better was that Daniel has a page that helps you configure stuff that you can then paste into your github worflow file, https://reportgenerator.io/usage (make sure to look on the lefthand side for GitHub Action)).

-I then pretty much just added the copied configuration tool output to my workflow file, the full file now read:
+I then pretty much just added the copied configuration tool output to my workflow file, the full file now read (updated for multi-targeting):

 ```
 name: .NET